Buying a new boiler

 Buying a new boiler is a big and expensive decision.
 Here are five things you should know before you get a new boiler.

 Buying a new boiler is an expensive and complicated process at the best of times - let alone against the backdrop of your old boiler breaking down suddenly in winter.
-To help make it easier for you, our quick guide rounds up the main things you need to consider when buying a new boiler.

 The importance of a reliable new boiler